 Photos © Marie-Élaine Benoit & Jonathan Nicol

-LA FIRME was born out of the encounter between artists, designers and general contrators for whom technical sophistication and aesthetics are the key ingredients of a successful project.
-“We believe that the quality of an interior lies in the integration and coherence of the overall elements that revolve around it: from energy efficiency through colorways to furniture, materials, lighting, mechanical engineering and ergonomics.”
+LA FIRME was born out of the encounter between artists, designers, and general contractors for whom technical sophistication and aesthetics are the key ingredients of a successful project.
+“We believe that the quality of an interior lies in the integration and coherence of the overall elements that revolve around it: from energy efficiency through colorways to furniture, materials, lighting, mechanical engineering, and ergonomics.”

 Design by La Firme